armelyara/Chat-translate/chat translate/README.md

 ## What you will create

 We’re going to build a modern messaging app where users can sign up and log in to chat.
+Also, they can read all messages write in others langage that their langage